 If you decide that UPenn is your dream school, consider applying Early Decision.
 After all, the UPenn Early Decision acceptance rate is higher than the Regular Decision acceptance rate.
 Make sure the teachers or individuals who write your recommendation letters know enough about you as a student and community member to speak to your strengths.

 There are a few statistics that may be helpful to consider as you put together your UPenn application.
 For one, the average GPA of an admitted UPenn applicant is 3.9.
 This does not mean that having a 3.9 or higher GPA will guarantee you admission, nor does having a lower GPA mean you cannot be admitted.
 However, students whose GPAs are close to or above 3.9 increase their odds of admission.
 So, maintain high grades to boost your admissions odds.

 In 2020, UPenn joined the wave of schools that made test scores an optional part of the application process.
 As such, students are not required to submit SAT or ACT scores.
-However, the average ACT score range for 2022 admitted applicants was 34-36 and the average SAT range was 1510-1560.
+However, the average ACT score range for the Class of 2027 was 34-35 and the average SAT range was 1510-1560.
 If your SAT or ACT scores fall within this range or above, they add strength to your application.
 So, you should consider submitting them.

 University of Pennsylvania acceptance rate- Final Thoughts

 The University of Pennsylvania acceptance rate is low, as UPenn is one of the best schools in Pennsylvania and in the nation.
 To be admitted, students need to demonstrate strong academic abilities along with a commitment to serving others and a passion for personal development.